Here is a link to an opinion piece of mine that appeared earlier this week in the Argus Leader, South Dakota’s largest newspaper:

-In 2017 I’ll be returning to Harvard to work thanks to this generous grant recently awarded by the Schlesinger Library on the History of Women in America.
+In 2017 I’ll be returning to Harvard thanks to this generous grant from the Schlesinger Library on the History of Women in America.

 To learn more, follow this link: